 Scalar transport: This result control enables you to insert a passive scalar into your model to act as a tracer.
 Moreover, you will need to define the diffusion coefficient and the source of the scalar quantity with a geometry primitive.

 Probe points: One can place points for the measurement of the flow variables inside the model.
+They can be thought of as virtual hot wires, pitot tubes, or pressure taps.
 Users can define the probe points by creating point geometry primitives and setting the coordinates of those points.

 Solution fields: Here quantities like displacements, strain and stress types, reaction forces, can be set for calculation.